ho-nl/vagrant-development-box/README.md

 # Reach Digital Development Vagrant Box

-Super easy to install, super fast and
+Super easy to install, fast and a pleasure to work with.

 Based on images from https://github.com/byteinternet/hypernode-vagrant